sneha-afk/KeplerKV/docs/planning.md

     * Work on recursive identifier handling
         * Thinking about using lazy evaluation for these
         * Can set a currently unbinded identifier, but must be specified before doing a `GET`
-    * Start plannning serialization to file
+    * Start planning serialization to file

 ### July 9, 2024

-I had been working on this incrementally and continously getting stuck on how to effectively parse so many types of `ValueNodes`.
-I took a step back and read more about abstract syntax trees and decided a more "flat" approach to parsing since I am only handling very primiive types.
+I had been working on this incrementally and continuously getting stuck on how to effectively parse so many types of `ValueNodes`.
+I took a step back and read more about abstract syntax trees and decided a more "flat" approach to parsing since I am only handling very primitive types.
 After doing so, I had to delve into `std::variant` to make operations easier on the store.
 This coupling between a `StoreValue` type and its containing `ValueNode` type is hopefully as seamless as I can make it for now.
 * Next steps:
     * Debug parsing issues:
         * Segmentation fault on improperly formed lists, should instead throw an error (or infer end of list scope)
         * Floating type values are not being parsed correctly
-    * Complete the implemenation of `Handler` which interacts with the store
+    * Complete the implementation of `Handler` which interacts with the store

 ### July 5, 2024